jacobwindsor/thesis/outline.md

 # Introduction
-## What are biological pathways?
+- What are biological pathways?
 (Separated first section of proposal into these two)
-## What are pathway diagrams? (^^)
+- What are pathway diagrams? (^^)
-## Exponential increase in pathway data and the problems associated with it
+-  Exponential increase in pathway data and the problems associated with it
-## Increase in the complexity of pathways and how to deal with it.
+-  Increase in the complexity of pathways and how to deal with it. (?)
-## Current limitations of WikiPathways (lack of interactive descriptions)
+- Current limitations of WikiPathways (lack of interactive descriptions)
-## The problem of interactive description curation and how Proteopedia dealt with it
+- The problem of interactive descripion curation
-## Introduce concept of interactive descriptions in WPs
+- Proteopedia case study
-## Thesis statement
+- Thesis statement
+- Outline of thesis

-# Experimental methods
+# Methods
 ## Development
+### Work on Pvjs to React
+- What was wrong with old version?
+- Describe React - why was it used?
+- Why TypeScript?

-### Extending Pvjs with Manipulation API
+### Manipulation API
+- The API
+- How was it written
+- Computing pan/zoom levels

 ### Creating Markdown syntax
+- Describe Markdown
+- Descibe extensions with Showdown
+- Unit testing

 ### Creating MetabMaster
+- Describe purpose of MetabMaster (testing)
+- Describe Angular - why was it used?
+- Use of Firebase

 ## User testing